 The state submitted its “fallback plan” waiver proposal to CMS in November 2019, after accepting public comments earlier in the fall.
 The fallback plan calls for expanding Medicaid eligibility in Utah to households with income up 138 percent of the poverty level (ie, what voters approved in the 2018 election), but with a work requirement as well as a lock-out period for “intentional program violations,” premiums for enrollees with income above the poverty level, a ban on presumptive eligibility determinations under Medicaid expansion guidelines, and various other provisions.

 CMS granted approval in December 2019, and the new Medicaid eligibility guidelines took effect in January 2020.
-The work requirement provision of the waiver proposal was approved, but a federal judge has already blocked some states’ work requirements and although the Trump administration has appealed, it’s possible that work requirements could be a non-starter as time goes by.
+The work requirement provision of the waiver proposal was approved and did take effect in 2020, but it was suspended by April due to the COVID pandemic.
+It’s still suspended as of mid-2021, and the Biden administration has notified Utah officials that the approval is being reconsidered.

 The state had created an at-a-glance chart that compared the details of the bridge plan, the per capita cap plan, the fallback plan and the regular expansion plan.
-Utah also has a Medicaid expansion webpage that includes a link to the current eligibility rules for adults under Utah’s partial Medicaid expansion, until if and when the fallback plan or regular expansion plan is implemented.
+The Utah Department of Health has also published a chart showing enrollment over time in both the partial expansion and the full expansion program.

 Other states’ efforts to expand Medicaid only to those earning up to the poverty level

-Wisconsin opted to offer Medicaid to people with income up to the poverty level but not to the population with income from 101 to 138 percent of the poverty level.
+Wisconsin opted to offer Medicaid to people with income up to the poverty level but not to the population with income from 101% to 138% of the poverty level.
 As a result, Wisconsin has been missing out on the enhanced federal funding for Medicaid expansion.
-Arkansas tried to gain federal approval to reduce their Medicaid expansion income cap to 100 percent of the poverty level — while still retaining the enhanced federal funding — but CMS denied that request in 2018.
+Arkansas tried to gain federal approval to reduce their Medicaid expansion income cap to 100% of the poverty level — while still retaining the enhanced federal funding — but CMS denied that request in 2018.

 Very limited expansion was approved in 2017; enrollees were transitioned to expanded Medicaid in 2019